 Macquarie University in Sydney, New South Wales has a 3 year Bachelor of Chiropractic Science which provides the basis for entry into a 2 year Master of Chiropractic.

-Central Queensland University (Mackay, Brisbane, Melbourne and Sydney) offers a 3 year Bachelor of Science (Chiropractic) and a 2 year Master of Clinical Chiropractic.
+Central Queensland University (Mackay & Brisbane) offers a 3 year Bachelor of Science (Chiropractic) and a 2 year Master of Clinical Chiropractic.

 Australian Chiropractic College in Adelaide, SA offers a 4 year Bachelor of Chiropractic Degree with a 1 year university level entrance requirement.